fscatox/socv-step2/README.md

           stimulus-specific covergroups.

         * [`src/tb/p4_adder/Printer.svh`](src/tb/p4_adder/Printer.svh) - listens on the monitor
-          analysis ports and prints the broadcasted transactions.
-Quiet tests can be developed by overriding with the BitBucket child class.
+          analysis port and prints the broadcasted transactions to the screen and to a file.
+Quiet tests, which don't display transaction on the screen, can be developed by overriding the Printer class with the BitBucket child class.

         * [`src/tb/p4_adder/Scoreboard.svh`](src/tb/p4_adder/Scoreboard.svh) - listens on the
           monitor analysis ports and validates DUT responses.
 The RspTxn encapsulate the request data, which is used to compute the expected response.
+The comparison results are written to a file.

         * [`src/tb/p4_adder/Environment.svh`](src/tb/p4_adder/Environment.svh) - default
           verification environment for the p4 adder.
 Test classes can customize it with both the